 1. Arthritis

-- Another joint problem that can develop in older adults is gouty arthritis.
+Symptoms associated with hammer toes and bunions may worsen over time due to the progression of arthritis within those toe joints.
+Another joint problem that can develop in older adults is gouty arthritis.
 Gout is a metabolic disease that often manifests as intense arthritis symptoms at the big toe joint.

 2. Circulatory Changes and Foot and Ankle Swelling